Embarcadero/SonarDelphi/README.md

 Unittests
 -------------------------------
-It is also possible to import results from DUnitX [http://docwiki.embarcadero.com/RADStudio/Rio/en/DUnitX_Overview].
+It is also possible to import results from [DUnitX](http://docwiki.embarcadero.com/RADStudio/Rio/en/DUnitX_Overview).
 Therefore you have to add the file

 	DUnitX.Loggers.XML.SonarQube.pas